 The Tradition: The goal is to learn mathematics.
-The means is to teach mathematics and time.
-The goal is to master Many in space and time.
+The means is to teach mathematics.
 The means is number-language sentences about how Many is counted & added & changed.
 Prerequisites: None, start from scratch.

 Improving Schools in

 Definitions of MatheMatics

 Pythagoras: mathematics, meaning knowledge, is a common label for 4 areas describing Many by itself and in space & time: